quantling/pyndl/paper/paper.md

 @Arnold_2017.
 Inputs in this work consisted of around 50 tokens per time slice, where each token encoded the pitch, loudness, and variability into a string.

 The input format is based on previous implementations of NDL.
-These implementations, however, were restricted in functionality and partially not openly available. *pyndl* was open-source software from the beginning and developed with usability and maintainability in mind.
+In contrast to previous implementations, *pyndl* was open-source software from the beginning and developed with usability and maintainability in mind.
 The better maintainability of *pyndl* does not come at the cost of performance: The benchmark results in \autoref{fig:benchmark}, described in detail in our